BMBS (Notts), MRNZCGP, MSc Hons (Cant)

 MB.ChB., Dip.
 Obst., FRNZCGP., Dip.
 Palliative Med.

 Philip Jacobs is from Christchurch and trained at Otago Medical School.
 He has been a GP for 28 years, starting his career in rural practice in Central Southland and then moving to Halswell in 1998.
 He has a broad interest in all aspects of General Practice and enjoys minor surgery, palliative care, mens health and health care of the elderly.
 He enjoys the 'people' part of General Practice and believes in the power of a stable, long-term relationship between the patient and their doctor.
 His associate is Dr Clare Healy.
-Phil is not currently enrolling new patients.
+Phil is currently enrolling new patients.

 MBChB (Edin), MRCP (UK), FRNZCGP